michellejlin/lava/README.md

 4. Run the install script by typing into the terminal window `python install.py`.
 The install script will work for a while and install anything you don't already have on your computer.
 When installation is complete you'll see this message `Installation Complete!
 The only remaining step is to download ANNOVAR and put all of the files into this folder!
 For instructions on how to do this see the README.`

-5. Download ANNOVAR (http://www.openbioinformatics.org/annovar/annovar_download_form.php).
+5. [Download ANNOVAR](http://www.openbioinformatics.org/annovar/annovar_download_form.php).
 This program requires registration with a .edu email, or request for access.
 Once you've recieved access to the annovar download, download and unzip it.
 Then copy and paste all the files inside the ANNOVAR folder into your main lava folder.

 That's it!
 Now you're ready to do some longitudinal analysis of minor alleles!